Director of Development

 Turtle Island Restoration Network (Marin County/San Francisco Bay Area, California)

-Turtle Island Restoration Network (TIRN), an award-winning marine wildlife protection organization with operations in California, the Gulf of Mexico and Costa Rica, seeks a full-time Director of Development to join our successful, innovative environmental organization, lead a team to raise $2.250 million and drive funding for our expansion plans.
-Your experience and skill in raising funds will help revitalize marine wildlife populations and create a future that includes healthy ocean ecosystems
+Turtle Island Restoration Network (TIRN), an award-winning marine wildlife protection organization with offices in California, the Gulf of Mexico and soon Hawaii, seeks a full-time Director of Development to join our successful, innovative environmental organization and lead a team to raise more than $2 million annually.

 WHAT YOU’LL DO: